How To Improve Your Website's UX

 Table of contents

 A website with poor UX is not just a design problem — it is a commercial one.
 High bounce rates, low conversion rates, and short session durations are almost always UX failures in disguise: users arrived, could not quickly find what they needed or trust what they found, and left.
 For Singapore businesses whose websites are generating traffic but not generating leads, UX improvement is typically the highest-return investment available — addressing the root cause rather than paying to drive more traffic into a leaky funnel.
-This guide covers seven practical UX improvements that any Singapore business can apply, the signs that indicate a UX problem worth fixing, the tools that reveal what is happening on your site, and how UX and SEO work together to produce both visibility and conversion.
+The fixes that move the needle most are rarely a full redesign: visual hierarchy, mobile-first layout, page speed, navigation clarity, accessibility, purposeful microinteractions, and scannable content each move bounce rate and conversion independently of the others.

 At ALF Design Group, we create websites that understand your audience — delivering exactly what they need, quickly and with precision.